RickDW/bikey/README.md

 ## Usage
 The two main components of this package are the SpacarEnv and BicycleEnv classes.
-The first class can technically be used as a RL environment, but it's behaviour is not very useful without subclassing it.
-Therefore it is not registered as an environment.
+SpacarEnv is not a full gym environment, therefore only BicycleEnv is registered as an environment.

-To create an environment, first import the bikey package.
+To create an environment instance, first import the bikey package.
 This will automatically register the bicycle environment, which allows gym.make to create an environment with the specified options.